John Eldridge (British Army officer): Military career

-Eldridge was commissioned into the Royal Artillery in 1915 during World War I and served in France and Belgium.
+Eldridge was commissioned into the Royal Artillery in 1915 during the First World War and served in France and Belgium.
+He was awarded the Military Cross in September 1917 for his actions during the war, and the Distinguished Service Order in January 1919.

-After the War he was involved in operations in Iraq.
+After the war Eldridge was involved in operations in Iraq.
 He attended the Staff College, Camberley, alongside future general officers such as William Dimoline, Leslie Lockhart and Ashton Wade, from 1933 to 1934.
-He also served in World War II and was deployed to Italy in 1944.
+He also served in the Second World War and was deployed to Italy in 1944.

-He became Director General of Artillery at the Ministry of Supply in 1945 and Commandant of the Royal Military College of Science in 1948.
+Eldridge became Director General of Artillery at the Ministry of Supply in 1945 and commandant of the Royal Military College of Science in 1948.
 He was made General Officer Commanding Aldershot District in 1951 and Controller of Munitions at the Ministry of Supply in 1953; he retired in 1957.

-He was a Founder Member of the International Institute for Strategic Studies.
+Eldridge was a Founder Member of the International Institute for Strategic Studies.